navikt/kafka-sandbox/README.md

 console output.
 These can be used to get a more controlled message production where sending is driven by user input.

+The 'null-producer' produces a single record with a null value to a topic.
+Used for testing error handling of poison pill messages.
+The 'string-producer' can produce records with UTF-8 encoded strings as payload.
+It can be used to trigger deserialization errors for consumers expecting JSON payload.

-The commands 'newtopic' and 'deltopic' allow simple administration of Kafka topics for testing purposes.
+The commands 'newtopic', 'deltopic' and 'showtopics' allow simple administration of Kafka topics for testing purposes.

 ### Running directly from IntelliJ